charbdesigner101/hydra/content/posts/2016-08-12-the-history-of-marketing.md

 ---
 date: 2016-08-12
-title: The history of marketing
+title: This is the history of marketing
 categories:
   - marketing
 author_staff_member: robin